-1. Suppose a secretary and a truck driver are judged to require the same level of education and skills, yet a secretary earns €30 000 a year while a truck driver earns €40 000.
-What would happen to the quantities supplied and demanded in the market for secretaries and truck drivers if the wage for these professions were set by law at €35 000 a year?
+1. Suppose a secretary and a truck driver are judged to require the same level of education and skills, yet a secretary earns €30,000 while a truck driver earns €40,000.
+What would happen to the quantities supplied and demanded in the market for secretaries and truck drivers if the wage for these professions were set by law at €35,000?

 Answer: There will be a surplus of secretaries and a shortage of truck drivers.
-That is, it will increase the quantity supplied of secretaries because more people would be willing to offer their skills at the new higher wage rate and decrease the quantity demanded because employers would now wish to hire fewer secretaries at the higher wage rate.
-Conversely it will decrease the quantity supplied of truck drivers and increase the quantity demanded for similar reasons - at lower wage rates fewer people would be prepared to offer their skills as a truck driver whilst employers would be willing to hire more truck drivers at the lower wage rate.
+That is, it will increase the quantity supplied of secretaries and decrease the quantity demanded while it will decrease the quantity supplied of truck drivers and increase the quantity demanded.

-2. What would be likely to happen to the level of effort and natural ability of the workers available in each market?
-What would be likely to happen to the quality of work generated in each market?
+2. What would happen to the level of effort and natural ability of the workers available in each market?
+What would happen to the quality of work generated in each market?